chadmiller/zpool-iostat-viz/README.md

 # Usage and prerequisites

-To run, have Python 3 of the last few years, and run it with the pool name as parameter.
+To run, have Python 3.4 or greater, and run it with the pool name(s) as parameter.

 `$ zpool-iostat-viz`